 So the inside may not necessarily match the outside, the photo for the living area leading to the dining area are 2 entirely different Holiday Homes, the outside will show a 2-bedroom caravan and the inside shows 3... they will state it is on one holiday park - when the photos show another, or will give you totally incorrect information about the site it is supposed to be on: one scammer told a potential guest that the Holiday Home was 5-mins away from the site fish and chip shop - when there was no fish and chip shop on site!

 - If you are asked for any money up front with no sign of paperwork - be wary:

 All genuine owners will issue paperwork of some sorts.
 All owners work differently and some paperwork is "better" than others, but you should at least be able to view the Terms and Conditions of your rental and if these are not offered - ask for them and DO NOT book until you have seen them!
 If you do, you have no idea what you are agreeing to for your rental!

 If the paperwork you receive looks shoddy or cobbled together - it usually is!

 Make sure you are issued with a receipt for every payment made.

-Make sure you are given the owner's home address and contact numbers - don't rely on Facebook contact or a mobile phone number!
+If it is a one-van-rental: make sure you are given the owner's home address and contact numbers - don't rely on Facebook contact or a mobile phone number!

 - If the price seems very cheap - be careful!

 You usually get what you pay for!
 Check the Holiday Park's website and get a feel for what they are charging.
-Private rentals are usually cheaper than booking direct - but not by "£ silly-amount" It's easy for the scammer to offer you an August 2-week holiday at £300 - when the site are charging £800 - as you think you have a real bargain: you pay - they vanish and you have no holiday....
+Private rentals are usually cheaper than booking direct - but not by "£ silly-amount" It's easy for the scammer to offer you an August 2-week holiday at £300 - when the site are charging £800: you think you have a real bargain: you pay - they vanish and you have no holiday....

 A usual deposit is between £50-100 depending on the owner, any more than that & ask why.